 - Disposition Date

-Click here to download a Disposition Log template for use in your office.
+Click here to download a Disposition Log template (XLSX) for use in your office.

 Disposition at the University Records Center

-When boxes are transferred to the records center, it is understood:
+For boxes transferred to the Records Center, it is understood:

 - Departments are responsible for accurately identifying and communicating the contents of the boxes they submit for storage.